vincentbernat/dashkiosk/docs/configuration.rst

      work.
 You should put the URL to access Dashkiosk and ends it with ``/receiver``.
 For example, put something like
      ``http://dashkiosk.example.com/receiver``.

+     If the reciever is on a server with only internal DNS records use the IP address of the server rather than URL.
+Chromecasts are hard coded to only use Google's DNS servers (``8.8.8.8`` and ``8.8.4.4``) for lookups, rather than those given by DHCP.

 The Chromecast custom receiver is hosted on `GitHub`_.
 If you want to modify it or to host it yourself, you need to register a new